Philosophy at Acadia

 won the prestigious Presidential Graduate Fellowship at MIT.

-gained admission to graduate school at Brown, Carleton, Cornell, Dalhousie, Harvard, Indiana, McGill, Memorial, MIT, Ottawa, Princeton, Purdue, Queen's, Simon Fraser, Toronto, UBC, Victoria, Western, and York.
+gained admission to graduate school at Brown, the University of California, Carleton, Cornell, Dalhousie, Harvard, Indiana, McGill, Memorial, MIT, Ottawa, Princeton, Purdue, Queen's, Simon Fraser, Toronto, UBC, Victoria, Western, and York.

 gained admission to law school at Dalhousie, Osgoode Hall, Ottawa, Queen's, and Wales.

 won graduate scholarships totaling over $850,000.